mctinker/Map-Tasker/README.md

 The Tasker backup XML can either be manually uploaded to your Mac/Google Drive, or this program can fetch it directly from your Android device.

 ### Program Dependencies
--	Python version v3.10 or higher and Tkinter (not included with Python 3.10 via the 'brew' installation method)
+-	Python version v3.10 or higher and Tkinter (not included with Python 3.10.
+Use the 'brew' installation method)

     python 3.10: `brew install python3.10`